PM Narendra Modi reviews power sector, says state-specific solutions needed

 During the review, policy initiatives including revised tariff policy and the Electricity (Amendment) Bill 2020 to redress the problems afflicting the power sector were also discussed.

-The prime minister emphasised on the need to enhance consumer satisfaction, while increasing operational efficiency and improving financial sustainability of the power sector, the statement said.
+The prime minister emphasised on the need to enhance consumer satisfaction while increasing operational efficiency and improving the financial sustainability of the power sector, the statement said.

-He also pitched for innovative model for rooftop solar energy.
-He said every state should have at least one city (either the capital city or any renowned tourist destination) which is fully solar powerd using rooftop solar power generation.
+He also pitched for an innovative model for rooftop solar energy.
+He said every state should have at least one city (either the capital city or any renowned tourist destination) which is fully solar powered using rooftop solar power generation.

 Emphasis was also made on ecosystem development for manufacturing of ingots, wafers, cells and modules in India, which would also help generate employment in addition to various other advantages.